-The white grape (also Geisenheim 9-97) is a new breed between Riesling x Sylvaner What was published in 2012 DNA analysis was confirmed.
-Count Friedrich Karl Maximilian von Ostein (1735-1809) was honored with the name, who had the Ostein'sche Palais and a landscaped park built in Geisenheim.
-Incidentally, the same parents are also the three new breeds Multaner.
+The white grape variety (also Geisenheim 9-97) is a new breed between Riesling x Sylvaner what was released by in 2012 DNA analysis has been confirmed.
+The name honored Count Friedrich Karl Maximilian von Ostein (1735-1809), who had the Ostein Palace and a landscape park built in Geisenheim.
+Incidentally, the three new varieties are with the same parents Multaner.
 Oraniensteiner and Rieslaner emerged.
-The breeding took place by Dr. med.
-Heinrich Birk (1898-1973) in 1929 at the research institute Geisenheim in the Rheingau.
-The variety protection was granted only in 1984.
-The medium to late-ripening, high-yielding vine is resistant to frost, both mildews and Botrytis, It produces fresh, acidic white wines with aromas of currants and lemons.
-In Germany is there a trial cultivation.
-In 2010, only a small stock of one hectare was in New Zealand expelled (Statistics Kym Anderson ).
+The breeding was done by Dr. Heinrich Birk (1898-1973) in 1929 at the research institute Geisenheim in the Rheingau.
+The variety protection was only granted in 1984.
+The medium to late ripening, productive vine is resistant to frost, both mildews and Botrytis, It produces fresh, acidic white wines with aromas of currants and lemons.
+In Germany there is a trial extension.
+In 2010, only a small crop with one hectare was in New Zealand reported (Statistics Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012